What is a Split HVAC System? Your Guide To Split AC Units

 Higher Installation Costs

 Because a split HVAC system involves installing two separate units and connecting them with refrigerant lines, the installation is more labor-intensive than a packaged unit.
-AC installation costs can vary depending on the distance between units and the complexity of the home's layout.
-Learn more about air conditioner price.
+AC installation or heat pump installation costs can vary depending on the distance between units and the complexity of the home's layout.
+Learn more about air conditioner price and heat pump price.

 Potential for Outside Noise

 The outdoor unit contains the compressor, which generates sound.
-If not properly placed or if AC maintenance is neglected, this can create noise in your yard.
+If AC maintenance or heat pump maintenance is neglected, this can create noise in your yard.
 However, modern Carrier units are engineered to be quiet.

 Outdoor Space Requirements